Popiette/antlrinstaller/README.md

 ```

 > Because `antlr4.sh` and `cantlr4.sh` have been put in you `/usr/bin` directory, they should be accessible through the $PATH.
 So you should not have to worry about where they are located.

+# Uninstalling

+Use the `uninstall.sh` script that have been generated in your destination folder to remove the files from your computer.